enham/redhatgov.github.io/content/workshops/eap_migration/database.md

 There are two steps to installing a JDBC driver:

-1. Adding the module
+1. Deploying a JDBC Driver as a module.
-2. Adding the driver definition
+2. Configuring a driver in the data source subsystem.

 #### Adding the Module